iireddrag0nii/weather-dashboard/README.md

 This is currently work in progress but currently does function.
 There are a few tweaks that need to be worked out and I welcome anyone who wishes to contribute to the code.
 I will be working on this on my spare time.

 It is mobile friendly so it loads via web browser on phones and tablets as well.

+Instructions:

+1. Clone the files into your local repository.
+2. CD to the weather-dashboard folder.
+3. Run Sudo docker compose up -d --build command.
+It will build two containers.
+4. Navigate to yourip:8888

+NOTE: I saved the old version of server.js (backend) and index.html (frontend) as (old) files.
+If you wish to use the old version, delete the current server.js and index.html files and rename the server.js(old) and index.html(old) to server.js and index.html respectfully.
+When you run docker compose up -d --build command, it will build the old version.